 Types of hea ating Temperature Use (A) 4D hot air 30-275°C For baking and roasting on one or more levels.
-The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
-(A) Hot air eco 30-275°C For gentle cooking of selected dishes on one level without preheating.
-The fan distributes the heat from the ring heating element in the back panel around the cooking compartment.
-Image: Control of the Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
+The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment. ⊗ e Hot air eco 30-275°C For gently cooking selected types of food on one level without preheating.
+The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
+This heating function is most effective between 125 and 275 °C. This heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class. ) Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
 The fan circulates the hot air around the food. "" Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
-The whole area of the grill heating element becomes hot. ~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
+The whole area of the grill heating element becomes hot. ~~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
 The centre part under the grill heating element becomes hot.
-Preheating ovenware 30-70 °C For preheating ovenware.
+SS Preheating ovenware 30-70 °C For preheating ovenware.

-Types of of heating with microwave Temperature Use ® 4D hot air + 90 W 30-275°C For baking and roasting on one or more levels.
+Types of heating with microwave Temperature Use (A) 4D hot air + 90 W 30-275 °C For baking and roasting on one or more levels.
 The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.

-Image: Control of the Hot air grilling + 90 W 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
+Image: Control of the Hot air grilling + 90 W 30-300°C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
 The fan circulates the hot air around the food.
 Image: Control of the Hot air grilling + 180 W 30-300°C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
 The fan circulates the hot air around the food.
-Z Hot air grilling + 360 W 30-300°C For roasting poultry, whole fish and larger pieces of meat.
+Image: Control of the Hot air grilling + 360 W 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
 The fan circulates the hot air around the food.